 \subsubsection{Queries and Updates}

-We now provide our generator (Algorithm~\ref{alg:oblivious-coin-toss}), and discuss the correctness of its sampling process.
-The argument here is rather subtle and relies on viewing the random process as an ``uncovering'' process on the table of RVs $X_{u,v}$'s as previously introduced in Section~\ref{sec:ER-naive}.
-Algorithm~\ref{alg:oblivious-coin-toss}, considers the following experiment for sampling the next neighbor of $v$ in the range $(\LAST[v],w_v)$.
-Suppose that we generate a sequence of $w_v-\LAST[v]-1$ independent coin-tosses, where the $i^\textrm{th}$ coin $C_{v,u}$ corresponding to $u = \LAST[v]+i$ has bias $p_{v,u}$, regardless of whether $X_{v,u}$'s are decided or not.
-Then, we use the sequence $\langle C_{v,u} \rangle$ to assign values to \emph{undecided} random variable $X_{v,u}$.
-The crucial observation here is that, the \emph{decided} random variables $X_{v,u} = \ZERO$ do not need coin-flips, and the corresponding coin result $C_{v,u}$ can simply be discarded.
-Thus, we need to generate coin-flips up until we encounter some $u$ satisfying both (i) $C_{v,u} = \ONE$, and (ii) $\ADJ[v][u] = \PHI$.
+We now present Algorithm~\ref{alg:oblivious-coin-toss}, and discuss the correctness of its sampling process.
+The argument here is rather subtle and relies on viewing the process as an ``uncovering'' of the table of RVs $X_{uv}$ (introduced in Section~\ref{sec:undirected}).
+Consider the following strategy to find \func{Next-Neighbor}$(v)$ in the range $(\LAST[v],w_v)$.
+Suppose that we generate a sequence of $w_v-\LAST[v]-1$ independent coin-tosses, where the $i^{th}$ coin $C_{vu}$ corresponding to $u = \LAST[v]+i$ has bias $p_{vu}$, regardless of whether $X_{vu}$ is decided or not.
+Then, we use the sequence $\langle C_{vu} \rangle$ to assign values to \emph{undecided} random variables $X_{vu}$.
+The main observation here is that, the \emph{decided} random variables $X_{vu} = \ZERO$ do not need coin-flips, and the corresponding coin result $C_{vu}$ can be discarded.
+Thus, we generate coin-flips until we encounter some $u$ satisfying both $C_{vu} = \ONE$ and $\ADJ[v][u] = \PHI$.